Mrs. Fisher E. Simmons - "Miss Polly"

-Simmons’ experiences with horses are not those typically associated with the familiar cowboys on Quarter Horses.
+Polly’s experiences with horses are not those typically associated with the familiar cowboys on American Quarter Horses.
 She told stories of herding Brahman cattle through thickly vegetated brush and getting bucked off green horses that did not think too highly of wading through the rear-whacking bamboo stalks.

-In 1968, Simmons became the fifth woman director of AQHA, and she was given the title of AQHA Honorary Vice President in 1977.
+Polly was active in the American Quarter Horse Association, holding various offices within the organization.
+In 1968, Polly became the fifth woman director of AQHA; she was given the title of AQHA Honorary Vice President in 1976.
 She also served on the public information committee.